 To better understand how much your printing and printers are costing you, you must also consider the total cost of ownership over the lifespan of the machine.

 Consumables such as toner are one of the biggest ongoing costs to most printers.
 A device that has a high turnover of toners can prove both costly and inefficient (as you’ll need to regularly change cartridges).
 This goes against most green office policies.

 With a little research, you’ll find sustainable printers and multifunction printers that might better suit the sustainable printing demands of your business.
 Can your current printers deliver up to 600,000 pages in just one drum?
 New technologies have paved the way for smarter, more intelligent hardware that is light on energy and efficient on consumables.

 There is also a range of business applications on the market that can assist with workflow and document handling to ensure the workplace is running efficiently, which in turn can trim down paper wastage.
 Could your procedures be better streamlined?
 Could your document handling procedures do with a revision?

 Sustainability is often a key driver of innovation and with an eye on the future, the sustainable printing landscape is no doubt set to further evolve.
 3D printing is pushing to the forefront and is earning its stripes as a highly sustainable process of environmentally conscious businesses.

-Corporations who want to implement sustainable practices and forgo traditional manufacturing are looking to 3D printing because of it is said to reduce emissions and minimise waste.
+Corporations that want to implement sustainable practices and forgo traditional manufacturing are looking to 3D printing because it is said to reduce emissions and minimise waste.

-Whatever your current print methodology is, sustainability in an office that has a heavy print commitment is a reality - and they can both coexist.
+Whatever your current print methodology is, sustainable printing in an office that has a heavy print commitment is a reality - and they can both coexist.
 The secret is finding the right balance and implementing sustainable office practices where you can.